rabbitmq/ra/README.md

     The default.
 Uses the fdatasync system call after each batch.
 This avoids flushing file meta-data after each write batch and thus may be slightly faster than `sync` on some system.
+When datasync is configured the wal will try to pre allocate the entire WAL file.
     NB: not all systems support fdatasync.
 Please consult system documentation and configure it to use sync instead if it is not supported.

     - `sync`: